lucianonooijen/Personal-Website/content/about.md

 #### Website

-The source code of this website is made available on my [Github-profile](https://github.com/lucianonooijen/personal-website) under MIT license.
+The source code of this website is made available on my [Github profile](https://github.com/lucianonooijen/personal-website) under MIT license.

-This website was developed in static website generator Hugo (written in GoLang).
+This website was developed using the static website generator Hugo (written in GoLang).